tylernnguyen5/craigslist-scaper/README.md

 # Craigslist Scraper

-The application will access the website called **Craigslist in San Francisco Bay Area**, look into the list of jobs for **software/qa/dba/etc** and then scrape the `title, date posted, neighborhood, URL, job description and compensation (if available)` of each listing using Cheerio. which is an implementation of jQuery.
+The application will access the website called **Craigslist in San Francisco Bay Area**, look into the list of jobs for **software/qa/dba/etc** and then scrape the `title, date posted, neighborhood, URL, job description and compensation (if available)` of each listing using Puppeteer and Cheerio. which is an implementation of jQuery.

 The data will then be stored inside a MongoDB database after the program is stopped.
 I used [MLab](https://mlab.com/) to set up the MongoDB database.